 Broad financial incentives govern these new decentralized ecosystems, and MEV represents that.
 There are pros and cons to MEVs.
 The DeFi ecosystem relies on them to function efficiently.
 Conversely, proof-of-stake networks are more secure because of financial incentives.
 However, the consensus system might become unstable, user fees could rise, and power could become concentrated.

-As a result, the crypto community is actively working to find ways to reduce the drawbacks of MEV without compromising its advantages.
-Maintaining the ecosystem’s social and technical integrity will depend on the industry’s ability to balance these practices as it develops.
+As a result, the crypto community is actively working to find ways to reduce MEV’s drawbacks without compromising its advantages.
+The industry’s ability to balance these practices as it develops will depend on maintaining the ecosystem’s social and technical integrity.